princebansal7/DSA-Sheets-Code/README.md

      1. Dequeue (IMP)
      2. Priority Queue (IMP): (every element have priority, one highest priority one gets deleted 1st always)
-     3. Insertion Restrcited queue (insertion happens at only one end, deletions happens on both)
+     3. Insertion Restricted queue (insertion happens at only one end, deletions happens on both)
-     4. Deletion Restricted queue  (deletion happens at only one end, insertuons happens on both)
+     4. Deletion Restricted queue  (deletion happens at only one end, insertions happens on both)
      5. Dequeue (pronounced as Deck)
         - Alternative names:Head-Tail queue
         - Double ended Queue